bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 ```

 {{< mnote up=5 >}}
 Hugo’s server can be configured to show a site on a public IP address.
 But it's **not** a full-fledged web server and can't handle a lot of traffic.
-The server is **only** meant for private previews and templates may include conditional code for the server-mode which should **not show in public**.
+The server is **only** meant for private previews and templates may include conditional code for the server mode which should **not show in public**.
 {{< /mnote >}}

 The HTML pages are rendered into memory and the site is served under <http://localhost:1313> by default.